Beginning Your Journey: Utilizing A Free Myers-Briggs Personality Test

-Myers-Briggs Type Indicator (MBTI) personality test is a self-report questionnaire that was based on the personality theories of Carl Jung.
-Katharine Cook Briggs and her daughter Isabel Briggs Myers were the creators of the MBTI personality test after they spent twenty years observing different personality types as theorized by Jung.
 Jung developed theories about the innate differences in how people process information and make decisions.
-His theory was based on two perceiving functions, including sensation and intuition, as well as two judging functions, including thinking and feeling.
+His theory was based on two perceiving functions, sensation, and intuition, as well as two judging functions, thinking, and feeling.
 Those who process information primarily through sensing are more sensory-oriented and fact-based, while those who process information through intuition are more abstract and imaginal.
-His theory also included two primary different types of attitude, one known as extroversion and the other as introversion.
+Jung’s theory also included two primary different types of attitude, one known as extroversion and the other as introversion.
 These different qualities, particularly introversion and extroversion exist on a continuum with many people in the middle.

-The 16 personality types provide information about your preferences.
-For example, extroverts learn best by talking and interacting with others, while introverts prefer quiet, reflection, and privacy to learn.
+Isabel Myers is attributed to developing this test after World War II to help improve working relationships between healthcare workers, especially nurses.
+Myers interpreted Jung’s personality theory and developed sixteen personality types that explained these variations due to the different ways people use their minds.
 Sensing types learn best through learning about the material in a detailed, logical manner, while intuitive types prefer learning through insight, pattern recognition, and making associations.
 Thinking types desire to learn about objective truth and use logic and deductive reasoning while feeling types consider people's motives and personalize issues and causes.
 Lastly, judging types have a structured approach to the world, while perceiving types are more open to change.

 An Interesting Yet Obvious Application

 The Myers-Briggs Type Indicator personality test is a test formulated with extensive research, essentially breaking up the human population into sixteen different types with four different variables on a spectrum.
-There are many free websites online where you can take the test and read about your personality type.
+There are many free websites online where you can take the free online Myers-Briggs test and read about your personality type.

 16Personalities is one free website with descriptive profiles for each of the sixteen types.
 This website summarizes personality strengths and weaknesses, relationships, careers, workplace habits, and more.
 This analysis of personality can help you get clearer about what your core values are, what motivates you, and environments that allow you to fully express yourself.
 Knowing more about your own personality type can be a great way to take inventory of the different aspects of your life and identify areas for improvement.
 However, it is noted that people are often the best judge of their own type.
 While the test provides a match of your type based upon your answers, there is also a "best fit" process, where individuals learn about the four dichotomies and form their own hypothesis about their actual type.
 In about 20% of cases, one's own hypothesis differs from their reported types.
 Reading about other types can help you determine if your reported type is accurate.
 It should also be recognized that personality type can change over time or throughout one's life.